What is Form Analytics?

 Teamleader is a SaaS technology company headquartered in Ghent, Belgium that offers a unified CRM, invoicing, and project planning platform to the SMEs.
 The company’s primary objective is to increase their number of free trial sign-ups and make the entire form-filling process more fluid for the visitors.

 To do so, the company used VWO’s capabilities, especially form analytics, to check for frictions on their free trial sign-up form.
 They discovered that a lot of people were dropping off just before adding their credit card details.
-They hypothesized that maybe by adding information about non-requirement of a credit card to sign-up for a free trial, their conversions would increase.
+They hypothesized that maybe by adding information about the non-requirement of a credit card to sign-up for a free trial, their conversions would increase.

 Teamleader ran an A/B test to legitimize their hypothesis.